NCERT Exemplar Class 11 Biology Solutions Chapter 7 Structural Organisation in Animals

 Correct the wrong statement among the following.

 a.
-In earthworm, a single male genital pore is present.
+In earthworms, a single male genital pore is present.

 b.
 Typhlosole is the part of the intestine of earthworm

 c.
-Muscular layer in the body wall of earthworm is made up of only circular muscles
+The muscular layer in the body wall of an earthworm is made up of only circular muscles

 Answer:

-c.
-The muscular layer in the body wall of the earthworm is made up of an outer layer of circular muscle and an inner longitudinal muscle layer.
+(c) The muscular layer in the body wall of an earthworm is made up of both circular and longitudinal muscles.

 Question:12